 Like most cities today, Jo’burg’s development is overdetermined by urban policy that is based upon the ideology of neoliberal capitalism.
 Davis and Monk boldly ask, ‘Toward what kind of future are we being led by savage fanatical capitalism?’.
 This is the question we explore throughout this volume as we probe how this ‘savage’ neoliberal urban policy complements or contradicts the socio-economic developmental aims of the South African national, regional and city-level governments which aim to reverse inequality?

 Can it be done?
 Is it possible?
 Are these two forces irreconcilable?

-Find out more about Reversing Urban Inequality in Johannesburg.
+Find out more about Reversing Urban Inequality in Johannesburg and buy the book.
 Melissa Tandiwe Myambo is the editor of this book.

 I like looking through an article that can make people think.
 Also, thanks for allowing me to comment!